OCPM$^2$: Extending the Process Mining Methodology for Object-Centric Event Data Extraction: The OCPM Methodology

 The \textit{Extraction Matrix Definition} stage defines the extraction matrix (\texttt{X}), where the relationships between object types and activities are documented.
 When an ``is-a" relationship exists among object types, separate columns can specify whether an activity relates to the supertype class or a subtype class.
 Various documentation approaches can be adapted based on specific perspectives.
 From a system perspective, CRUD (Create, Read, Update, and Delete) operations are suitable for specifying the type of relationship between an activity and an object type.
 However, from a process perspective, CRUD may not fully capture the dynamic nature of object interactions.
+For example, when a user views a module such as File, CRUD cannot document the role of user properly.
 Instead, documenting the quantity range of objects for each object type provides a more process-oriented approach.
 This method captures the expected number of objects per event and supports data validation by ensuring that the extracted log adheres to these expectations.
 The details of these adaptations can be delegated to design and development teams.

-Finally, in the \textit{Extraction Prioritization} stage, business, process, and system experts collaborate to prioritize the extraction of objects and events based on their i) feasibility, ii) data availability, or iii) importance.
+Finally, in the \textit{Extraction Prioritization} stage, business, process, and system experts collaborate to prioritize the extraction of objects and events based on their i) feasibility, ii) data availability, and iii) importance.
 Given the potentially large number of object types and activities, extracting all data at once may not be feasible due to data being fragmented across multiple sources and the need to check data quality step-by-step to catch errors early.
 To manage this, we propose a prioritization artifact as the output of this stage, including a set of prioritized objects and activities (\roundedref{\texttt{Pr}}).
 Note that new object types can be identified during this phase, requiring the phase to be repeated to have a more holistic understanding of the domain.